tomato42/marvin-toolkit/README.md

 This issue is currently embargoed.
 You're free to use the toolkit to find, fix bugs, and release new versions with the fixes.
 That is, we do not aim for coordinated disclosure.
-At the same time we'd like to ask you from discussing publicly the complete scope of the issue.
+At the same time we'd like to ask you to refrain from discussing publicly the complete scope of the issue.
 That is, please talk publicly about "Fix for possible Bleichenbacher-style timing attack", not "Fix the exploitable Marvin attack of such-and-such magnitude".